Graph Neural Network for Video Relocalization: Experiments

 \section{Experiments}

-In this section, we conduct experiments on both ActivityNet v1.2 dataset \cite{21_ActivityNet} and Thumos14 dataset \cite{22_THUMOS14}, and the former one is often used in VQ-VMR task.
+In this section, we conduct experiments on both ActivityNet v1.2 dataset \cite{21_ActivityNet} and Thumos14 dataset \cite{22_THUMOS14}, and the former one is often used in video relocalization task.
 As the result shows below, our proposed method achieves better performance comparing with existing methods.

 This section is organized as follows: first, we introduce datasets and implementation details.
 Then we introduce our method’s results with other methods’ on ActivityNet v1.2 dataset and Thumos14 dataset.
 Finally, we introduce ablation study of our proposed method on ActivityNet Dataset.